Hugh M. Elwood: Post Vietnam

 Toward the end of his tour in Vietnam, Elwood was promoted to the rank of major general on March 20, 1967, and upon his return stateside, he served briefly as assistant wing commander, 2nd Marine Aircraft Wing at Marine Corps Air Station Cherry Point, North Carolina, before he succeeded his superior officer Major general Norman J. Anderson as wing's commanding general in May 1967.
 Elwood was responsible for the training of replacement personnel for aviation units deployed in Vietnam until August 1968, when he was ordered to Hawaii, where he joined the headquarters, United States Pacific Command under Admiral John S. McCain Jr.

 He served as assistant chief of staff for operations (J-3) until May 1971 and received the Navy Distinguished Service Medal for his contribution in the creation of operation plans for United States units stretching from the waters off the West Coast of the United States to the west coast of India, and from the Arctic to the Antarctic.

 Upon his return stateside, Elwood was promoted to the rank of lieutenant general on May 1, 1971, and assumed duty as deputy chief of staff (plans and programs), at Headquarters Marine Corps.
 He served in this capacity until June 28, 1973, when he retired after 40 years of active service.
 Elwood was decorated with a second Navy Distinguished Service Medal during his retirement ceremony.

-Retirement
+Personal life

 Following his retirement from the Marine Corps, Elwood settled in Atlantic Beach, Florida, and was active in The Marine Corps Heritage Foundation.
 Lieutenant General Hugh M. Elwood died on April 18, 2008, aged 92, in Pagosa Springs, Colorado.
 He was buried with full military honors at Arlington National Cemetery, Virginia, together with his wife Harriet Theobald Elwood.